akbba-logo-(1)

 John Liles, 9th Dan, Executive Director

-John Liles is the Head Instructor and President of Premier Martial Arts in Lubbock, Texas, Mr. Liles inherently believes that each student who walks through his door is someone whom he is meant to impact in a positive way.
-He also has the unique ability to personally connect with each individual (parent and student alike) while maintaining the instructor/student relationship.
+As the Head Instructor and President Premier Martial Arts – Lubbock, Grand Master Liles inherently believes that each student who walks through his door is someone whom he is meant to impact in a positive way.
+He also has the unique ability to personally connect with each individual (parent and student alike) while maintaining the Instructor/Student relationship.
 His sense of humor and smile create a fun, family atmosphere for learning.

 Created by potrace 1.15, written by Peter Selinger 2001-2017